Determinants of Health and Health Inequities

 How accurate is the Health Belief Model?

-Several studies have evaluated the HBM in predicting uptake of mammography screening, and the HBM has been used in guiding the design of interventions to promote screening.
-Interventions that address the factors covered by the HBM tend to produce superior results, although other characteristics of the intervention not included in the HBM are also influential.68 This led to changes to the HBM, as seen in the Theory of Planned Behavior.
+Janz and Becker reviewed studies of the predictive validity of the HBM, concluding that prospective studies supported its predictive validity.
+Perceived barriers to action appear to be the single best predictor of subsequent behaviour.69 Several studies have evaluated the HBM in predicting uptake of mammography screening, and it has been used in guiding the design of interventions to promote screening.
+Interventions that address the factors covered by the HBM tend to produce superior results, although other characteristics of the intervention not included in the HBM are also influential.70 This led to changes to the HBM, as seen in the Theory of Planned Behavior.

 The Theory of Planned Behavior

 Developed in the 1980s, Ajzen’s Theory of Planned Behavior (TPB) extended the HBM.
-Like the HBM, this assumes that health behaviour can be analysed in terms of rational planning,69 as summarized in the top line of Figure 2.6.
+Like the HBM, this assumes that health behaviour can be analysed in terms of rational planning,71 as summarized in the top line of Figure 2.6.
 But the theory also incorporates social and cultural influences via the idea of subjective norms: the person’s perception of social pressures to behave in a certain way (middle row of the figure).
 Subjective norms incorporate the person’s beliefs about how others view his current and proposed behaviours, and how much he values the opinions of his reference group.
-The third element of the TPB concerns whether or not the person feels capable of making the proposed change—his perceived behavioural control.
+The third element of the TPB concerns whether the person feels capable of making the proposed change—his perceived behavioural control.
 This reflects his perceptions of barriers to the action and his confidence in being able to overcome such barriers, a notion that resembles self-efficacy.

 How accurate is the Theory of Planned Behaviour?

 In 2001, Armitage and Conner published a meta-analysis of 185 studies, giving a sample size of well over 300,000.
 Most of the studies were cross-sectional, but 44 longitudinal studies gave predictive validity evidence for behavioural intentions, and 19 studies predicted actual behaviour.
-The results are similar: roughly one-third of the variance in behaviour was predicted from the TPB model.71
+The results are similar: roughly one-third of the variance in behaviour was predicted from the TPB model.73

-These models remind us of the broad range of factors that influence health behaviour, illustrating why merely offering a patient advice is unlikely to be effective.
+These conceptual models remind us of the broad range of factors that influence health behaviour, illustrating why merely offering a patient advice is unlikely to be effective.
 But the models also suggest that the factors that do influence behaviour are logical, so health behaviour need not appear mysterious to the clinician.
 Most strategies for changing health behaviours, the obvious central interest for the physician, incorporate these factors, as described in Chapter 8.

-Other terms applied to the factors included in these behavioural models mention predisposing, enabling and reinforcing factors.
+Other terms applied to the influences included in these behavioural models mention predisposing, enabling and reinforcing factors.
 Predisposing factors include, for example, the person’s health awareness and attitudes toward health risks, and the social pressures on them to behave in a certain way.
-But these are insufficient to trigger change, and enabling factors assist in the actual transition to a new behaviour.
+But these are insufficient to trigger change, and enabling factors support the actual transition to a new behaviour.
 An example would be an employer willing to sponsor an employee’s enrolment in a drug rehabilitation programme.
 But note that other enabling factors such as ready availability of drugs can also support continued behaviour.
 Reinforcing factors maintain the change process.
 Some are internal, such as improved feelings of wellness and the motivation this brings; others are social such as spousal support or monitoring by the physician, and others are environmental, such as no-smoking zones.

 Putting it all Together: Interactions Among Determinants